amandoabreu/amandoabreu.github.io/_pages/about-me-test.markdown

 Experience in several industries, most notably e-commerce, SaaS, media, travel, insurance, property development, and construction.

-Although I'm a tech guy (the how), I don't limit myself to only tech, having quite broad experience building products with customers answering *the what* and *the why*.
+Although I have a deep tech background (the how), I don't limit myself to only tech, having quite broad experience building products with customers answering *the what* and *the why*.

 I like how the internet works and have first-hand experience with e-commerce, SEO, paid ads, and social media marketing.